Ellen Battell Stoeckel: Biography

 Ellen Mills Battell was born in Norfolk, Connecticut in 1851.
-Battell's father, Robbins Battell was the son of Joseph Battell, a prominent merchant and benefactor.
+Battell's father, Robbins Battell, was the son of Joseph Battell, a prominent merchant and benefactor.
 Robbins Battell was a philanthropist and composer.
-Her mother, Ellen Ryerson Mills died giving birth to her.
+Her mother, Ellen Ryerson Mills, died shortly after giving birth to her.
 As a child, Ellen Battell was trained in music, learning piano.

 Marriage and motherhood

 In 1873 Battell married Frederick Peet Terry, son of John T. Terry.
 The couple had one son, Frederick Peet Terry.
 Ellen Battell Terry was widowed the next year, and returned to Connecticut to live with her father.
 Ellen and John's son Frederick died in 1890 at age 16.

 Mrs. Carl Stoeckel and music patronage

 Ellen Battell later married Carl Stoeckel, the son of Yale music professor, Gustave J. Stoeckel.
 In 1898, Ellen Stoeckel founded the Norfolk Glee Club, to honor her late father's love of music.
 In 1899 Stoeckel and her husband founded the Litchfield County Choral Union, which would later lead to the creation of the Norfolk Annual Music Festival.
 The Norfolk Annual Music Festival hosted a number of America's and Europe's most prominent musical artists and performers, and commissioned new works.